SCCapstone/Kanye-West-Fan-Club/README.md

 For testing search feature you can use "Liquid Goose" "NA1".

+For the testing milestone:
+We made unit tests in:
+Kanye-West-Fan-Club/CSCEProjectRun2/app/src/test/java/com/example/csceprojectrun2/
+And we used behavorial tests in:
+Kanye-West-Fan-Club/CSCEProjectRun2/app/src/androidTest/java/com/example/csceprojectrun2/

 ## Testing Technology

 ## Running Tests

+When running the tests you first meed to open Android studio and then locate wgich test you intend on running based on the folder locations located in the [testing] (https://github.com/SCCapstone/Kanye-West-Fan-Club/tree/Stephen-Thompson#testing).

 ## Style Guide
 JAVA: https://google.github.io/styleguide/javaguide.html